 This applies to adult and child passports travelling to countries in the Schengen area (find a full list here).
 For other European countries, please do check their specific requirements.

-The European Commission has announced that even in a no-deal scenario you won’t need a visa to travel to any EU countries, UK travellers will still be able to visit the EU without a visa, providing the same is offered to European citizens visiting the UK.
+The European Commission has announced that even in a no-deal scenario, UK travellers will still be able to visit the EU without a visa, providing the same is offered to European citizens visiting the UK.

 Currently, there are no extra roaming charges with the EU, so travellers would pay the same using their mobile within the EU that they already pay in the UK.